 Chickpea flour is nutrient-dense gluten-free flour and is high in plant-based protein with vitamins and minerals, including vitamin B6, B9 (folate), iron, manganese, magnesium, potassium, selenium, and zinc.

 When using chickpea flour, you can add coconut flour for better results in your dog treats.

 Pea flour is rich in plant-based protein, iron, calcium, and fiber.

-You can easily make pea flour with all kinds of peas, including split peas and yellow peas.
+You can easily make pea flour with split and yellow peas.

 Its flavor is less strong than other legume flours, and most dogs enjoy the taste.
 However, some dogs are highly allergic to peas.

 Lentil flour has a lot of nutritional value and is high in protein and fiber.

 If your dog is trying to lose weight, lentil flour is an excellent alternative for dog teats as it is low in calories and glycemic index.